d3ledger/notary/doc/api-client.md

 # D3ledger API

-D3ledger is built on top of Iroha chain and every action is done by Iroha account and signed by Iroha key.
+D3ledger is built on top of Iroha chain and every action is done via Iroha account and signed by Iroha key.
 Every D3 client has an account in Iroha and should use API provided by Iroha.
 Iroha provides a set of libraries on different languages to communicate with Iroha (see [Iroha docs](https://iroha.readthedocs.io/en/latest/api/index.html)).
-The only one thing related to user that cannot be done by user itself is registration.
-That's why  D3 services provide registration of new client via HTTP.

 ## Registration

+A registration of the client is responsibility of D3 service.
-Registration of a new user is done with POST request.
+That's why D3 services provide registration of new client via HTTP POST request.

     POST /users